Checkmarx/JS-SCP/src/cryptographic-practices/README.md

 //Result: 1LyW5Lkjdw11Aeifiajm5Nh7th8dKnk53ncqd6IhpNs=
 ```

-So remeber, when you have something that you don't need to know what it is, only
+So remeber, when you have something that you don't need to know its content,
-if it is what it is supposed to be (like checking file integrity after
+only if it's what it is supposed to be (such as checking file integrity after
 download), you should use hashing[^2]

 ## Encryption